IBM-Cloud/get-started-node/README.md

-# Node.js getting started applicatio
+# Node.js getting started application
 The Getting Started tutorial for Node.js uses this sample application to provide you with a sample workflow for working with any Node.js app on IBM Cloud or in IBM Cloud Private; you set up a development environment, deploy an app locally and on the cloud, and then integrate a IBM Cloud database service in your app.

 The Node.js app uses [Express Framework](https://expressjs.com) and [Cloudant noSQL DB service](https://console.bluemix.net/catalog/services/cloudant-nosql-db) or the [MongoDB Service](http://mongodb.github.io/node-mongodb-native/) to add information to a database and then return information from a database to the UI.
 To learn more about how the app connects to Cloudant, see the [Cloudant library for Node.js](https://www.npmjs.com/package/cloudant).